Salient Issue

 That is why Fairtrade addresses the root causes of discrimination in several additional ways:

 • Dialogue with certified organisations.
 Fairtrade has certified companies in places where discrimination against trade union members and anti-union sentiments are common.
-Over the years, when the need arose, Fairtrade has called on companies to respect trade union rights, including collective bargaining, and cease discrimination against union leaders.
+Over the years, Fairtrade has called on companies to respect trade union rights, including collective bargaining, and to cease discrimination against union leaders when necessary.

-• Development projects to diffuse discrimination in difficult contexts.
+• The Fairtrade Impact Map includes nine ongoing projects that address the rights of vulnerable groups, including women, children and youth.
 For example, the Fairtrade Coffee Rust Programme focused on building the organisational and community capabilities to increase the participation of under-represented community members.
-Almost 18,000 farmers in 45 smallholder organisations in Guatemala and Honduras were directly supported.
-In another project, a cocoa cooperative in Ghana aimed to formalise practices, strengthen sharecroppers’ position, and prevent disputes by transitioning verbal agreements between farm owners and tenants to written ones3.
+Almost 18 ,000 farmers in 45 smallholder organisations in Guatemala and Honduras were directly supported.
+In other projects in Ghana for example, the rights of children and vulnerable adults are supported through community-based monitoring and remediation systems.
+Read more here and here.

 • Tailored interventions to support marginalised groups.
-The COVID-19 pandemic has disrupted global supply chains and impoverished many disadvantaged families.
-Fairtrade has taken several actions to support smallholder farmers and workers on the frontline of the pandemic, including more than €15 million in funding, which supported over 900 producer organisations in 57 countries.
+The COVID-19 pandemic disrupted global supply chains and impoverished many disadvantaged families.
+Fairtrade took several actions to support smallholder farmers and workers on the frontline of the pandemic, including more than €15 million in funding, which supported over 900 producer organisations in 57 countries.
+A 2022 study on Fairtrade certification and producer resilience in times of crises found that producers receiving Fairtrade COVID-19 support were on average 19 % less likely to report a high impact of COVID-19 on the lives of their members and workers.

 • The Fairtrade Premium.
 Farmer organisations and plantations occasionally invest in projects that benefit the livelihoods or standing of disadvantaged groups and minorities.
 An overview of the use of Fairtrade Premium can be found here.
 If plantations distribute some Premium as cash, it must be distributed equitably amongst all workers, including temporary workers.